-The most common form of therapy, individual therapy involves only the patient and a therapist.
-Through each session, the therapist will help in guiding the patient in a manner that can address the underlying psychological aspects of their addiction, making recovery possible.
+The most common form of therapy, individual therapy, involves only the patient and a therapist.
+Through each session, the therapist will help in guiding the patient in a manner that can address the underlying psychological aspects of his or her addiction, making addiction recovery possible.

 Group therapy is built to help each member involved by learning from each other, sharing experiences, and addressing common issues related to substance addiction.
-Through group therapy, members can begin opening up, bonding, and healing in ways they weren’t able to before.
-Group therapy sessions are conducted by addiction treatment therapists who structure the group settings and topics.
+Through group therapy, individuals can begin opening up, bonding, and healing in ways they weren’t able to before.
+Group therapy sessions are conducted by addiction treatment providers who structure the group settings and topics.

-Family therapy is a mix of personalized counseling sessions built for children, siblings, spouses, or parents.
+Family therapy is a mix of personalized counseling sessions built for children, siblings, spouses, parents, or family members.
 Sessions cover topics like communication techniques, self-care techniques, and family history.
-The mission of family therapy is to address the interconnected nature of family kinships.
+The mission of family therapy is to address the interconnected nature of family kinship.

-A trained mental health professional will conduct the sessions and help families identify areas needing improvement by educating members on cultivating more supportive relationships.
+A trained mental health professional will conduct the sessions and help family members identify areas needing improvement by educating members on cultivating more supportive relationships.
 By intervening in these intricate relational models, therapists help to nourish healing transformation throughout the whole family.

-During a CBT session, the therapist will learn a patient’s negative feelings and thoughts that led to substance use, as well as the feelings and thoughts they had after using.
-The treatment specialist will then look for cognitive distortions that assist in feeding these behaviors.
+During a CBT session, the therapist will learn a patient’s negative feelings and thoughts that led to substance use, as well as the feelings and thoughts he or she had after using.
+The treatment provider will then look for cognitive distortions that assist in feeding these behaviors.